arnold-c/OutbreakDetection/manuscript/manuscript.typ

     "UGA-Eco": "Center for the Ecology of Infectious Disease, University of Georgia, Athens, GA, UGA 30602", "Hopkins-Epi": "Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA 21205" ),
-  keywords: ("Rapid-Diagnostic Tests","ELISA","Infectious Disease Surveillance","Outbreak Detection"),
+  keywords: ("Rapid-Diagnostic Tests","ELISA","Infectious Disease Surveillance","Outbreak Detection", "Measles", "Serology"),
   abstract: [
     == Background
     Infectious disease surveillance and outbreak detection systems often utilize diagnostic testing to validate case identification.
 The metrics of sensitivity, specificity, and positive predictive value are commonly discussed when evaluating the performance of diagnostic tests, and to a lesser degree, the performance of outbreak detection systems.
 However, the interaction between the test performance and the alert system is often overlooked.
 Here, we describe how similar outbreak detection performance can exist over a range of diagnostic test characteristics, examining the sensitivity to background noise structure and magnitude.